Let me take you on a journey of how working with spoken word evolved for me over time as an inspiration for your own process of discovery.

 to meet eternity

 And here some excerpts from the actual live performance:

 in the collaboration with Lindsay, the order of poems and pictures were set, but the way we interpreted the poems with movement and sound was different every time.
 Later on I began to experiment to just be in resonance with a particular audience and to allow the words and movements to respond to different types of people in different settings in unique ways every time.
-I visited various open mic nights to experiment with this for some time.
-That was a very exciting process, from which I learned a lot.
+I visited various open mic nights to experiment with this for during this particular period of exploration.
+That was a very exciting process, from which I learnt a lot.

 One Heart story telling

 Let’s move on to another way of playing in embodied oneness as the one heart, or in the mystery of life itself.
-In my experimental days of improvising at various open mic opportunities I learned that if an audience is not very open-hearted from the start, I need to win their trust before they open to accept an invitation into deeper realms of being.
-So bringing in humor and our personal life story can really help open people up.
+In my experimental days of improvising at various open mic opportunities I learnt, that if an audience is not very open-hearted from the start, I need to win their trust before they open to accept an invitation into deeper realms of being.
+So bringing in humor and our personal life story can really help.
 Here is an example of free-flow story telling.
-It occurred in one of these occasions where I just had time to myself to play and explore:
+It occurred in one of these occasions where I just had time to myself to play and explore.

 In this piece it is interesting how the normally quite conventional process of describing an interview that we wouldn’t think twice about, changes simply by stretching and repeating the words and adding movement to give a different sense of meaning, allowing for a spring board into a deeper invocation of reality as it is.